laboon/ebook/text/25_test_plans.md

 Our boundary values are 174 and 175, as they mark the division between the two equivalence classes.
 Let's also use two interior values, 135 for the JUST-RIGHT class and 200 for the TOO-HOT class.
 For this particular sample test plan, we will ignore the implicit boundary values of infinity and negative infinity (or the system's concept of these, MAXINT and -MAXINT).

 Using these values, and a general idea of what we would like to test, we can start to create test cases.
-Although different tools and companies will have different templates for entering test cases, this is a relatively standard one that can be applied or modified for most software projects.
+Although different tools and companies will have different templates for entering test cases, this is a relatively standard one that can be applied or modified for most software projects:

 1. __Identifier:__ An identifier, such as "16", "DB-7", or "DATABASE-TABLE-DROP-TEST", which uniquely identifies the test case.
 2. __Test Case:__ A description of the test case and what it is testing.